bespoken/virtual-device-sdk/README.md

    **Required:**

-    `messages=[array]`: object array where each object "text" property represents the message sent to Alexa (required) and each "phrases" property is an array of strings representing words or phrases used as hint for the speech recognition library to recognize them better (optional.
+    `messages=[array]`: object array where each object's "text" field is a required property that represents the message sent to Alexa and each "phrases" property is an optional array of strings representing words or phrases used as hint for the speech recognition library to recognize them better.

     ```json
     {